stylebase-inc/wpfolder/readme.txt

 == Supported Languages ==

-Acclectic Media Organizer is available in these languages:
+Brandy is available in these languages:

-* Chinese (Simplified)
-* Chinese (Traditional)
 * English
-* French
-* German
-* Italian
-* Japanese
-* Portugese
-* Polish
-* Russian
-* Spanish

 == Changelog ==

-= 1.4 - September 14, 2022 =
-- Changed default theme color to blue.

-= 1.3 - October 30, 2021 =
-- Allow scrolling in main control panel.

-= 1.2 - July 20, 2021 =
-- Prevent i18n conflicts with other plugins.

-= 1.1 - July 4, 2021 =
-- Check for null settings on refresh.

-= 1.0 - February 24, 2021 =
+= 1.0 - February 23, 2024 =
 - First public release.